-1. To add tasks in the Scheduler, go to the Icon Bar in the Scheduler and click on the first icon that says Add Scheduler Task.
+1. To add tasks in the Scheduler, go to the Icon Bar in the Scheduler and click on the first icon labelled, Add Scheduler Task.

-Once you click on the icon to add a task, the Deployed Jobs tab is going to get active.
+Once you click on the icon to add a task, the Deployed Jobs tab will become active.

-2. Provide a name to your job in the Name bar.
+2. Provide a name for your job in the Name field.

 In this case let’s name this job as “Sample Job”